HTML form tag - W3Schools

 HTML form Tag - GeeksforGeeks

-Jan 31, 2026 · The <form> tag is used to create an HTML form for user input.
-It serves as a container for various input elements like text fields, checkboxes, and buttons, enabling the collection of data for …
+Apr 2, 2026 · The <form> tag defines an HTML form used to collect user input and send it to a server or process it on the client side.
+Acts as a container for input elements like text fields, checkboxes, and …

 HTML <form> Tag - W3docs